11 Types of Frogs in Connecticut

 4. Northern Leopard Frog

-The northern leopard frog is a large, brown and green frog.
-It has a dark line along the top of its back that has light spots on it.
+The northern leopard frog is a large, brown, and green frog.
+It has a dark line along the top of its back with light spots.
 The spots on the back are often seen as rows of dots or dashes.

 They live near ponds, lakes, marshes, streams, and other wet habitats.
 They are nocturnal animals (active at night) that eat insects and tadpoles (young frogs).
 These frogs lay their eggs during late spring into early summer.